kordano/kordano.github.io/_drafts/database_replication_with_dat.md

 # Live System

 For your convenience I've deployed a test dat repository with the above data on one of our servers that you can synchronize against.
-Just clone it like follows to your data folder `/tmp/fast-dat`:
+You may clone it like follows to your data folder `/tmp/fast-dat`:

 ```bash
 dat clone dat0.lambdaforge.io/9e38e5ac7286178c0a4126475390a243b495885761ba9de5015c223a5abced8d /tmp/fast-dat
 ```

-I've added that to a script in the [example repository](https://github.com/kordano/datahike-sync).
+Alternatively I've added that line to a script in the [example repository](https://github.com/kordano/datahike-sync).
 Just clone the repo, run the script and start a repl:

 ```bash
 git clone https://github.com/kordano/datahike-sync.git /tmp/datahike-sync